 How do you destroy the habit of complaining?
+We need to learn to Complain Less and Feel Happier.
 One word: gratitude.
 It’s easy to focus on all of the negative things you may be faced with in life, but the best way to cut the habit of complaining is to cultivate a habit of gratitude.

 You’ve all encountered chronic complainers — the ones who complain about everything big and small, from their troubled finances to their troubled relationships to their troubled bowel movement.
 They spread negativity and suck the joy out of your life, even though they may be perfectly cheery themselves.